smart-trust/mindgraph/README_Deb.md

 # mindgraph;
-So I guess you want me to push this back to you?
+So I guess you want me to push this back to you? yup :-)